-Adbri have , starring their ambassador, TV landscaper Jason Hodges.
+Adbri have so many great DIY videos on their website, starring their ambassador, TV landscaper Jason Hodges.
 He’ll even show you how to lay your own pavers, but we felt this was a bit beyond our skills (or lack thereof!) and paid some experts to do it.
 This next video shows how easy it is to seal your own pavers, which is what I wish I’d done straight away.

 Luckily, things hadn’t got too bad for my patio and after giving the stains a good scrub with a specialist paver and concrete cleaner, I was able to seal them.
 I chose a wet-look sealer because I thought it would be nice to bring out the exposed aggregate in the pavers a bit more.
 Probably the hardest part about sealing pavers is waiting for the right weather; not too hot and not likely to rain for a while, because you need two coats, whichever product you choose to use.
 You need to apply the sealer to dry pavers and then allow drying time between coats.